moshabbir-dotcom/Portfolio-Project-4/README.md

 ### Contact
 * This is a page that was set to only be viewed when the user is logged in and was set using the allauth decorator of "login_required" in the views.py file to ensure that it coulds not be accessed by writing the url directly in the address bar.
 The links for this page across the website were embedded in "if" statements where the links to this page would only be visible in the event the user was authenticated.
 Otherwise the user would be directed to the signup page to first make an account.
-As the email settings were causing a "port not found error" when attempting to submit a contact request; I believe from doing research online that this may be caused by firewall/security settings for the learning provider so a dubug server has been used to prove functionality for which the output is evidenced [HERE]().
+As the email settings were causing a "port not found error" when attempting to submit a contact request; I believe from doing research online that this may be caused by firewall/security settings for the learning provider so a dubug server has been used to prove functionality for which the output is evidenced [HERE](https://github.com/moshabbir-dotcom/Portfolio-Project-4/blob/7e0d5ed0f4a822b7f199c2e371234cfe7de6753f/static/mainsite/images/Port1025contact.png) and in the user story section.

 ### Booking
 * This is a page that was set to only be viewed when the user is logged in and was set using the allauth decorator of "login_required" in the views.py file to ensure that it coulds not be accessed by writing the url directly in the address bar.The links for this page were as the homepage in that across the website they were embedded in "if" statements where the links to this page would only be visible in the event the user was authenticated.
 Otherwise the user would be directed to the signup page to first make an account.
-As the email settings were causing a "port not found error" when attempting to make a booking; I believe from doing research online that this may be caused by firewall/security settings for the learning provider so a dubug server has been used to prove functionality for which the output is evidenced in the user story section and [HERE]().
+As the email settings were causing a "port not found error" when attempting to make a booking; I believe from doing research online that this may be caused by firewall/security settings for the learning provider so a dubug server has been used to prove functionality for which the output is evidenced in the user story section and [HERE](https://github.com/moshabbir-dotcom/Portfolio-Project-4/blob/7e0d5ed0f4a822b7f199c2e371234cfe7de6753f/static/mainsite/images/Port1025.png).

 ## Code validation & Testing
 ### Testing